TomerFi/jpms-migration-playground/README.md

 The modified version will of course include the `module-info` descriptor,</br>
 and will qualify as a `named module`.

-### Instructing the project descriptors to use the modular jar
+### Instructe the project descriptors to use the modular jar

 Simply update the `requires` statement in the source files.</br>
 From `foo`, the automatic module unstable name.</br>